 The least risky is to keep your money in a safety deposit box, but then you get no return.
 Keeping your money as cash in the bank is the next least risky, but the interest rates are low so your returns are low too.
 The highest returns come from equity, investing in company shares on the stock market, but this is the highest risk too.
 The graphic below shows how all the different investment options relate to each other.

 The low risk options are also usually the easiest to understand.
 Like a deposit in a savings accounts, you deposit the money, the bank guarantees you 5% interest and you get paid this interest every month.

 Equities are more complicated, the return is not guaranteed, if the company performs well and the economy is doing well then you will have a fantastic return.
-But is the company does badly or the economy fails you could have negative returns so you lose money, that is the risk that you take.
-The complexity come in knowing how to choose the right equities.
+But if the company does badly or the economy fails you could have negative returns so you lose money, that is the risk that you take.
+The complexity comes in knowing how to choose the right equities.

 If it sounds too good to be true it usually is

 A good rule of thumb to remember is if it seems too good to be true it probably is.
 So don’t trust any investment that says there is no risk but guarantees huge returns.
 Also if you don’t understand how the returns are possible then it is too risky for you.
 You have to balance the risk with the returns to suit your comfort and knowledge levels.

 Don’t be put off by the risks, they can be mitigated by understanding, doing your homework and investing for the long term.
 Equities especially are volatile and risky in the short term, less than 5 years.
 However over the long term they are less risky and more consistent in their returns.

 Investing your money wisely is a critical part of achieving wealth.
 Remember the compounding effect?
 Well this is how you harness that by investing your money.

 If you can grasp all of these principles of financial literacy then you are well on your way to creating wealth.
 The ultimate goal of most people is to achieve financial freedom.
 This means that you are financially independent of earning a salary every month.